Hep C and Alcohol

 When a person drinks alcohol, an enzyme called alcohol dehydrogenase (ADH) converts the ethanol in alcohol into acetaldehyde.

 Acetaldehyde can be toxic to the body, even in low concentrations.

-When alcohol consumption is high, though, the liver cannot break down the substance quickly enough.
-This inability can lead to a build-up of acetaldehyde in the body and is one of many reasons that people suffer hangover effects after heavy alcohol intake.
+When alcohol consumption is high, the liver cannot break down the substance quickly enough.
+This can lead to a build-up of acetaldehyde in the body.
+It is one of many reasons that people suffer hangover effects after heavy alcohol intake.

 There are two types of hepatitis C infection:

 - Acute hepatitis C occurs within six months of exposure to the virus.
 People may report mild symptoms like lack of appetite or jaundice (yellow skin or eyes) lasting a few weeks.

 - Chronic hepatitis C develops in more than half of those who become infected with acute hepatitis C. Chronic HCV infection can cause liver injury, liver failure, cirrhosis, liver cancer, or death in more severe cases.

 In 2018, the CDC reported a total of 3,621 cases of acute hepatitis C in the United States.
 However, because initial infection does not often present with symptoms, many people with HCV do not seek medical attention.
 The CDC estimates that the actual number of cases is underreported and reaches approximately 50,300.Vital Signs: Newly Reported Acute and Chronic Hepatitis C Cases ― United States, 2009–2018, CDC

 Alcohol use can worsen a hepatitis C virus infection.
 However, it will never cause the medical condition itself.